jondubois/iogrid/README.md

 node server
 ```

+^ If you want to run it on port 80, you'll need to use `sudo node server -p 80`.

-To run the demo, navigate to http://localhost:8000 in a browser - You should see a single colored circle which you can move around
+To run the demo, navigate to `http://localhost:8000` in a browser - You should see a single colored circle which you can move around
 using the arrow keys.

 To test the multi-player functionality from your localhost:

-Open up another browser window/tab to http://localhost:8000 and put it side-by-side with the first window/tab - You should now
+Open up another browser window/tab to `http://localhost:8000` and put it side-by-side with the first window/tab - You should now
 have two colored circles - Each one can be controlled from a different tab.

 Note that while this demo demonstrates a few important optimizations, it is still not as optimized as it can be.
 For production usage, among other things, you may want to setup a codec to convert your messages to binary packets when they are sent over the wire.
 You may want to use https://github.com/SocketCluster/sc-codec-min-bin or make your own.

+For more info about SocketCluster, visit http://socketcluster.io/.